 Students are expected to submit all assignments on time in the manner outlined by the instructor (e.g., Blackboard, Tk20, hard copy).

 • Assignments and/or Examinations

 Topic Papers (n=8).
-Topic papers: should be 1-2 pages (2-4 pages for graduate students) (double-spaced) in length and cover each of the below listed topics:
+Topic papers: should be two to four pages (double-spaced) in length and cover each of the below listed topics:

 Tentative Due Dates: